RichFlavell/richflavell.com/README.md

 # RichFlavell.com

-> A lightweight writing platform built with React & Gatsby. (<a href="https://www.richflavell.com" target="_blank">richflavell.com</a>)
+> A lightweight writing platform built with React & Gatsby

----

-## About

-This repository holds the code for my personal writing platform.

-Feel free to take a look through the project, provide suggestions or submit any improvements that you might find.

 ---